 - Bands and marching troupes provide entertainment and diversity as well as inclusiveness in an historically elitist event.
 Required by city ordinances, parades must include a certain amount of bands and troupes depending on the number of floats slated for the parade.
 The cost of paying guest bands come in second behind the cost of building and maintaining the floats.

 - Many of the high school bands practice for countless hours and will march in up to 8 or more parades per season.
-On any given day, students will attend school, report to the band hall immediately after school lets out, dress and line up for parade. depending on the length of the route some bands march up to 7 miles at a time and may not return to the band hall until close to midnight.
+On any given day, students spend all day at school, immediately dress out, and line up for the parade.
+Depending on the parade, some bands march up to 7 miles at a time and won’t return to the band hall until close to midnight.
 When the parades occur on a weeknight, the students return to school the next morning to do it all over again.
-So be sure to show those kids some much needed love!
+So be sure to show those kids some much-needed love!

 2020 – Feb 25